Technology sector leads stocks lower again on Wall Street

-Technology stocks again led broader market lower.
+Technology stocks again accounted for a big share of the decline.
 The sector has been the biggest weight on the market through January and is coming off of its worst week since October 2020.
 Big technology stocks have an outsized influence on the S&P 500 because of their huge size.
 Coming into the year, the technology sector represented 29.2% of the S&P 500.
-Microsoft fell 2.3% and Apple shed 2.1%.
+Nvidia shed 1.1%.

 Higher interest rates make the stocks of expensive tech companies and other pricey growth companies less attractive to investors, which is why the sector has been slipping while bond yields rise.

-Every sector in the benchmark S&P 500 fell, though sectors that are considered less risky, including utilities and household goods makers, held up better than the rest of the market.
+Health care was the only sector in the S&P 500 on pace for a gain.
+Sectors that are considered less risky, including utilities and household goods makers, held up better than the rest of the market.

 Elsewhere in the market a mix of deal news and financial updates moved several large stocks.

-Take-Two Interactive, maker of “Grand Theft Auto”, plunged 14.1% after announcing a deal to buy Zynga, which makes “Words With Friends” and “Farmville” and jumped 45%.
+Take-Two Interactive, maker of “Grand Theft Auto,” plunged 14.9% after announcing a deal to buy Zynga, which makes “Words With Friends” and “Farmville.”
+Zynga jumped 41.2%.

 Investors have a busy week of economic reports and corporate earnings.

-On Wednesday, the Labor Department will give Wall Street an update on how inflation is impacting prices with its Consumer Price Index for December.
+On Wednesday, the Labor Department will release an update on how inflation is impacting prices with its Consumer Price Index for December.
 The agency will release give investors details on how inflation is impacting businesses with its Producer Price Index for December on Thursday.

 On Friday, Citigroup, JPMorgan Chase and Wells Fargo will report their latest quarterly financial results.